mattbrill12/fantasy-optimizer-r/README.md

 optimizer.R : Script for linear programing solver.
 Accepts data frame of all player data and outputs the optimal lineup

 random_walk.R : Script for random lineup generation.
 Randomly picks players from inputted data frame to generate lineups.
 Trials are manually input by the user and best result from all trials is returned.

+# App Startup
+- cd into /backend
+- run api.R
+- IMPORTANT - get port number of R server to forward from Express server and assign it to apiPort variable
+- run npm install
+- run node proxy-api
+- cd into /frontend